rithikkulkarni/Video-Virality/README.md

    - Upload thumbnails manually or generate using video IDs

 3. **Train Models**
-   - Run 'notebooks/modeling.ipynb' to build and evaluate classifiers or regressors
+   - Run `notebooks/modeling.ipynb` to build and evaluate models

 ---